 Star Wars #2 (January 29): Soule introduces three major developments that we now know happened after "Empire Strikes Back."
 First, he shows us the beginning of the plan to save Han.
 It begins inauspiciously, befitting this crowd.
 After a series of events, Lando manages to sweet talk his way into an audience with Jabba to discover if he's been in contact with Boba Fett.
 Unfortunately for Lando, Jabba calls his bluff, forcing him not only to promise Jabba to tell him who has Han (though it's unclear if he actually confirms it's Boba Fett) but also to feed him information about the Rebellion.
 Oh, Lando.
 Never change.
 Second, Leia and Commander Grek brief the remaining members of the Fourth Division on their plan to use a High Republic era space station to send out messages to the scattered Rebel fleet, as it was created to do when the Outer Rim was less settled and communications were more difficult.
 Finally, after Chewie turns down Lando's request to let him walk, Lando moves onto Luke, offering to help him find his hand and lightsaber if they can return to Bespin.
 Luke then mysteriously has a vision of a robed figure, whose faces is hidden, holding his lightsaber and telling him to follow his destiny.
 Dun-dun-DUN!
 Meanwhile, Soule also reminds us everyone is rattled after the events of "Empire Strikes Back:" Leia finds herself remembering Han famously responding "I know" to her profession of love, and Vader telling Luke that it's his destiny to join him haunts Luke.

-The Weatherman Vol. 2 #6 (January 29): Wow.
+The Weatherman, Vol. 2 #6 (January 29): Wow.
 Just wow.

-To summarize shortly, Nathan reveals that he did swipe Ian's memory drive, which he gives to Cross because, after some deliberation, he decides that he's willing to die doing the right thing.
+To summarize, Nathan reveals that he did swipe Ian's memory drive, which he gives to Cross because, after some deliberation, he decides that he's willing to die doing the right thing.
 In order to get an exception to Mars' zero-tolerance policy when it comes to the Earth quarantine, Cross negotiates with President Burga for her and her team to get "renly" scans, which can detect the virus at the atomic level and which are apparently classified, experimental, excruciating, and "astronomically expensive."
 (The survivors will live on quarantine ships, which is a lot fucking better than Earth.)

 Eventually, after a final meal at Brutal Noodles, Dr. Argus begins the memory procedure on Nathan.
 At the last minute, Cross tries to stop it before realizing she can't, but she needn't worry - a bullet is apparently lodged in the memory drive so it doesn't work.
-The President's advisory, Zane, then convinces her to send Nathan to find Jenner, pledging that a "Clockwork Orange" sequence that they've developed can turn him into Ian again.
-The situation becomes desperate when the Sword of God starts broadcasting a ten-day countdown, so President Burga gives Zane seven days to turn Nathan into Ian.
+President Burga's advisory, Zane, then convinces her to send Nathan to find Jenner, pledging that a "Clockwork Orange" sequence that they've developed can turn him into Ian again.
+The situation becomes desperate when the Sword of God starts broadcasting a ten-day countdown, so Burga gives Zane seven days to turn Nathan into Ian.

-As they prepare to star the process, Zane admits to Cross that the real challenge is when the Sword's psychic scans him (which we learned in issue #5 has doomed previous infiltration attempts) as it'll provoke a series of virtual memories that explains where he's been for seven years.
+As they prepare to start the process, Zane admits to Cross that the real challenge is when the Sword's psychic scans him (which we learned in issue #5 has doomed previous infiltration attempts) as it'll provoke a series of virtual memories that explains where he's been for seven years.
 (They're using the Pearl's fantasy-murder tech for that.)
-As President Burga, Cross, and the advisor watch Ian approach Jenner's hideout on Venus, Argus plays back something he found on the memory drive: Dr. Nyseth's video diary, in which she says that she failed to wipe Ian's mind.
+As President Burga, Cross, and Zane watch Ian approach Jenner's hideout on Venus, Argus plays back something he found on the memory drive: Dr. Nyseth's video diary, in which she says that she failed to wipe Ian's mind.

 It turns out issue #4 was the pivotal issue of this series so far for three reasons.

 First, we learn in this issue that Nathan returned to get his memory drive at Syngen Station in the Arctic after Kestrel's troops tried to find him.
-I returned to that sequence, and it's clear that, while the soldiers are randomly pulling drives and stuffing them in bags, they don't pull Ian's drive.
+I re-read that sequence, and it's clear that, while the soldiers are randomly pulling drives and stuffing them in bags, they don't pull Ian's drive.
 You could say that's overly convenient, and it is.
-But, LeHeup could've just as easy had Nathan swipe the drive when he initially stumbled into the case, since it's also clear that he saw it then.
+But LeHeup could've just as easy had Nathan swipe the drive when he initially stumbled into the case, since it's also clear that he saw it then.
 No harm, no foul, in my book.

 The best part of this issue is Cross' conflicted feelings about Nathan.
 LeHeup does a great job not making them romantic.
 It's just that she now appreciates what Nathan is sacrificing, going as far as she's been willing to go for the truth.
 Also, Penny finds Pickles so yay!